asteroid-lang/asteroid/Asteroid User Guide.md

     end
 ```
 earlier.
 It is Asteroid's way to create custom data structures.
 These structures
-introduce a new type name into a program, for instance, in the case above, the `structure`
+introduce a new type name into a program.
+For instance, in the case above, the `structure`
 statement introduces the type name `Person`.
-Given a structure definition we can
+Given a structure definition, we can
 create **instances** of that structure.
 For example,
 ```
 let scarlett = Person("Scarlett",28,"F").